-Mastering the Breastfeeding Latch
+Mastering the Breastfeeding Latch for Success

 If you go into your breastfeeding journey with the expectation that this natural process will be instinctual for both you and baby, you may be disappointed.
 Both you and baby need to learn the best, most comfortable positions for breastfeeding - and baby has to learn how to successfully latch in order to nurse effectively.
 Ensuring that you know how to get baby to latch is essential for breastfeeding success!